Minimize pores

 How do I use a face oil

-A face oil effectively works as a supplement for your skin’s natural oils, providing a hydrophobic barrier that retains moisture in
+A face oil effectively works as a supplement for your skin’s natural oils, providing

 the skin, while acting as a protectant against environmental factors.
 In

-fact, face oils don’t even
+fact, face oils don’t even necessarily hydrate

-your face—sure, there’s a lot of good stuff in oils that
+your face—sure, there’s a lot of good stuff in oils that can nourish the skin, and some can definitely

 deliver on the moisture front, but it isn’t a given.